benber86/analytics_proposal/README.md

 ### Team overview

-- Alunara and Benny have been offering Curve related analytics on llama.airforce and have actively participated in various Curve DAO activities since 2021.
 - Philipp spent the last 2 years working full time as a backend dev in a crypto hedge fund building dashboards, portfolio tracking tools and trading bots.
 Philipp contributed extensively to the new dashboard MVP.
+Philipp will receive $100,000 .
+- Alunara and Benny have been offering Curve related analytics on llama.airforce and have actively participated in various Curve DAO activities since 2021.

 ### Team roles and responsibilities